dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-This table is to classify the traffic by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.
+This table is to classify the current flow by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.
 The current flow in this scenario, which is initiated from frontend pod and comes to OVS on the frontend pod interface, matches the <b>sixth</b> flow entry in the above output (which is highlighted).
 First action in this flow entry is to set the value of the register reg0[0..15] to "0x2", which means flow comes from a local pod.
 Second action in the same flow entry is to hand over the flow to next table which is Table 10. (resubmit(,10))

 So next stop is Table 10.